ibm-cloud-docs/cloud-activity-tracker/reference/at_cli_cloud.md

 <dl>
 <dt>Session ID</dt>
-<dd>Set the session ID value that you get when you run the command `bx cf at session create`.
-This value indicates which session to use when downloading events. <br>**Note:** The `bx cf at session create` command provides the parameters that control which events are downloaded. </dd>
+<dd>Set the session ID value that you get when you run the command `bx at session create`.
+This value indicates which session to use when downloading events. <br>**Note:** The `bx at session create` command provides the parameters that control which events are downloaded. </dd>
 </dl>

 **Note:** After the download completes, to download the same data again, you must use a different file, or a different session.